Variable Selection Using Relative Importance Rankings: Relative Importance Measures

 \subsection{An Alternative Importance Measure: CRI.Z}

-An alternative importance measure can be derived directly by replacing the first term, i.e., the reallocation term in Eq. \eqref{eq:cri} with an identity matrix, we obtain a simpler importance measure:
+An alternative importance measure can be derived by modifying the reallocation step in Eq.~\eqref{eq:cri}.
+By replacing the reallocation matrix (the first term) with an identity matrix, we obtain a simpler importance measure we term CRI.Z:

-Since the reallocation term is an identity matrix in Eq. \eqref{eq:CRI.Z}, the contributions of generalized orthogonal predictors to explain $y$ are assigned directly as the relative importance of the original predictors.
-When $n>p$, i.e. a full column rank of $X$, Eq. \eqref{eq:CRI.Z} reduces to the squared marginal correlation between each orthogonal predictor and the response.
+Since the reallocation term is an identity matrix in Eq.~\eqref{eq:CRI.Z}, the contributions of generalized orthogonal predictors to explain $y$ are assigned directly as the relative importance of the original predictors.

+When $n>p$, i.e. a full column rank of $X$, Eq.~\eqref{eq:CRI.Z} reduces to the squared marginal correlation between each orthogonal predictor and the response.
 This yields a vector of importance scores:

-This becomes the relative importance measure first introduced by \cite{johnson1966minimal} and later independently rediscovered in the variable selection literature as the Correlation-Adjusted marginal coRrelation (CAR) score \citep{zuber2011high}.
-For the high-dimensional ($p>n$) problems, the CAR score method uses a James–Stein type shrinkage estimator for the singular covariance matrix \citep{schafer2005shrinkage}, with assumptions difficult to justify in practice.
-On the other hand, the CRI.Z as proposed in Eq. \eqref{eq:CRI.Z} is a parameter-free generalization based on the same SVD framework used by CRI.
+This becomes the RI measure first introduced by \cite{johnson1966minimal} and later independently rediscovered in the variable selection literature as the Correlation-Adjusted marginal coRrelation (CAR) score \citep{zuber2011high}.
+The CAR score is based on a completely different concept inspired by decomposing the component in linear discriminant analysis \cite{zuber2009gene}.

+The critical distinction between CAR and the proposed CRI.Z lies not only in their fundamentally different conceptual constructions but also in their treatment of covariance singularity (e.g., $p>n$).
+CAR relies on a heuristic shrinkage estimator (e.g., James–Stein type: $\lambda^\star I_p+(1-\lambda^\star)X^\top X$) to invert the singular covariance matrix \citep{schafer2005shrinkage}, which estimates the shrinkage parameter $\lambda^\star$ based on assumptions that may not be practical.
+In contrast, CRI.Z in Eq.~\eqref{eq:CRI.Z} is a completely different formulation that leverages the ORM framework used by CRI to provide a rigorous, parameter-free generalization.
+Thus, while CRI.Z and CAR are equivalent in low dimensions, CRI.Z offers a more theoretically consistent and principled solution for $p>n$ settings, avoiding the potential estimation bias or computational cost associated with heuristic shrinkage.

+A comparison of the discussed RI measures is presented in Table \ref{tab:summary of RI measures}.
+In $n>p$ settings, it can be easily shown that CRI, CAR and CRI.Z share the same complexity $\mathcal{O}(np^2)$.
+However, in $p>n$ settings, CRI.Z is marginally faster than CAR by avoiding shrinkage parameter estimation and significantly faster than CRI by bypassing the construction of large $p\times p$ reallocation matrices.
+Nonetheless, for datasets with an exceptionally large $n$ or $p$, the $\mathcal{O}(\min(np^2,n^2 p))$ complexity of these RI-based methods makes them significantly more computationally demanding than marginal correlation (SIS), which scales linearly as $\mathcal{O}(np)$.
+A detailed computational complexity analysis is provided in Section A of the Supplementary Material.